Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Bipartite graph structure and envy-free matchings

-Given $M$ and $X_0$, an $M$-alternating sequence starting at $X_0$ can be easily constructed in linear time.
-Since the graph is finite, this construction eventually yields an empty subset --- either $X_i$ or $Y_i$ for some $i$.
-Denote by $\cS(M,X_0)$ the maximal $M$-alternating sequence starting at $X_0$ and ending before the first $\emptyset$.
-This $\cS(M,X_0)$ induces a partition of the graph as follows (See Figure \ref{fig:alternating-sequence}): \begin{itemize} \item $X = X_S \discup X_L$, where $X_S := \cup_{i\geq 0} X_i$ = the vertices of $X$ participating in the sequence, and $X_L := X\sm X_S$ = the Leftover vertices. \item $Y = Y_S \discup Y_L$, where $Y_S := \cup_{i\geq 1} Y_i$ and $Y_L := Y\sm Y_S$. \end{itemize} When $M$ has maximum cardinality, its alternating sequences have some useful properties. \footnote{ The vertices of $X_L$ are exactly the vertiecs of $X$ that are unreachable from $X_0$ in $M$-alternating paths.
+When $M$ has maximum cardinality, its alternating sequences have useful properties. \footnote{ The vertices of $X_L$ are exactly the vertices of $X$ that are unreachable from $X_0$ in $M$-alternating paths.
 Thus $X_L$ is reminiscent of the ``unreachable'' set in the Dulmage-Mendelsohn decomposition \citep{irving2006rank,pulleyblank1995matchings}.
 However, the reachability in the Dulmage-Mendelsohn decomposition is from the set of \emph{all} unsaturated vertices, while the reachability in our case is only from $X_0$ --- the set of unsaturated vertices in $X$. }